• City & RTO

 Some Tips to Slower Down Car Depreciation Rate

-While the vehicle depreciation cannot be stopped, you can slow it by following these tips:
+While the depreciation on a car cannot be stopped, you can slow it by following these tips:

 • Regular Maintenance: Keep your vehicle well-maintained with routine servicing from authorised service centres.
 Maintain service records and try getting the damages repaired promptly to avoid wear & tear.